Gwinnett County Adult Name Change

 Special Attorney Fee Discount Rate and Expedited Service

-For a limited time, if you are a Gwinnett County resident then we will offer you a discounted total flat fee rate of $691.00 which includes the attorney's fee of $400.00, the clerk's filing fee ($211.00) and the publication fee ($80.00) to represent you in a Gwinnett County Adult Name Change case with no special circumstances.
+For a limited time, if you are a Gwinnett County resident then we will offer you a discounted total flat fee rate which includes the attorney's fee and the clerk's filing fee and the publication fee to handle your Gwinnett County Adult Name Change case.

-We will also expedite our services to help you save time from your busy schedule by conferencing with you by phone and email, offering you the convenience to pay the fee by credit card at our website, and then immediately beginning to exchange information and documentation with you online.
+We will also expedite our services to help you save time from your busy schedule by conferencing with you by phone, email or in person; offering you the convenience to pay the fee by credit card on our website; and then immediately beginning to exchange information and documentation with you online to get your Petition for Name Change filed right away.

 We will work hard to ensure that every step of the process is handled promptly in order to get your name legally changed as soon as possible.